Friday nights at Tetsuya’s are booked up until Christmas Eve. At least, they were when we called to check. So is it worth the wait? The answer is yes.

 There are a few things you may want to know before you throw down your hard-earned.
 The first is that you don’t want to sit in the new dining area upstairs.
 It’s pretty clear they’re still trying to work out the room.
 Instead, request a table downstairs overlooking the koi-filled pond and Japanese garden.

 Despite Tetsuya’s being a popular special occasion restaurant, it’s not ideal for romance: it’s for people who enjoy staring down the barrel at a 12-course, $220 set menu, not lovingly into each other’s eyes.
-But book with a group of four to six for a long lunch and it becomes more like the party it should be – especially when you BYO ($25 corkage for the first bottle; a hefty $45 per bottle after that).
+But book with a group of four to six for a long lunch and it becomes more like the party it should be.

 Still with us?
 Good, because the food in general is certifiably kick-ass.
 You’ll start with the bread and butter (whipped with ricotta, parmesan and black truffle paste).
 And there’ll be a tiny soup (ours is chestnut finished with smoked chestnut cream).
 But that’s all by-the-by.
 The sashimi of South Australian kingfish, lightly dressed with black bean and soy sauce garnished with spindly tendrils of chilli, orange rind and a scatter of coriander leaf, is a statement of intent: this is Tetsuya’s – one of the world’s best restaurants.
 And it has the service to match.
 In fact, there are so many floorstaff working the room that you may be served by as many as eight different people in one sitting – that’s almost one for each course.